santifa/hfts/Measures.md

 This first one is also called the likelihood of confusion for an entity and the second one the likelihood of confusion for a surface form.

-The four nif predicates are `nif:macroAmbiguityEntities`, `nif:macroAmbiguitySurfaceForms`, `nif:microAmbiguityEntities`, `nif:microAmbiguitySurfaceForms`.
+The hfts predicates are:
+ds:`hfts:macroAmbiguityEntities`, `hfts:macroAmbiguitySurfaceForms`, `hfts:microAmbiguityEntities`, `hfts:microAmbiguitySurfaceForms`
+doc:`hfts:ambiguitySurfaceForms`, `hfts:ambiguityEntities`
+en:`hfts:ambiguitySurfaceForm`, `hfts:ambiguityEntity`

 ### Diversity